Refine Population Access

 • City = "New York"

-In an AND statement, an employee is included in the population if they satisfy all of the conditions (has both property values).
+In an AND statement, an employee is included in the population if they satisfy all of the conditions (has both dimension values).
 In this example, users with this permission get access to:

 • Employees who are Nurses in New York.

-When properties are combined across multiple permissions, the property values are evaluated as an OR statement.
+When dimensions are combined across multiple permissions, the dimension values are evaluated as an OR statement.

 Let's say, you have permissions with the following member filters: